Službe za mlade

 Hi -- Thanks for being here!
 The Burlington CJC is a shame-free environment to reflect on the impact of your actions and take steps toward repairing harm.
 We'll also make space for you to reflect on what brought you here, where you want to go from here, and how our community can help get you there.

-There are a few stages to complete your restorative process, these include participating in: a few workshops, an Impact Meeting, and either a Community Circle or a Restorative Group Conference, depending on whether the person(s) most affected by your actions wish to participate.
+There are a few stages to complete your restorative process, these include participating in: a few workshops, an Impact Meeting, and potentially a Restorative Group Conference, depending on whether the person(s) most affected by your actions wish to participate.

-..are a brief restorative dialogue between the youth, staff and a high school volunteer.
+An Impact Meeting is a brief restorative dialogue between the youth, staff and a high school or college-aged volunteer.
 The meeting allows for a deeper reflection of impact and deciding on how to make amends to affected parties and the community.
 After the meeting, there is an opportunity to work on making amends out of materials and crafts that the CJC provides.

-...are a structured meeting with youth, their supports, affected parties, their supports, and the affected community get to share their experience of an incident and decide together how best to repair the harm.
+Circles are often used when working with directly involved parties.
+A Circle is a structured meeting where the youth and their supports, the affected parties and their supports, and the affected community get to share their experience of an incident and decide together how best to repair the harm.
 Affected parties are importantly able express their feelings, ask questions and have a say in the outcome.

 We offer a variety of workshops, and we want you to get what matters most to you out of them—whether you want to add a skill to your tool belt, build community, or find a new passion project, we're here for it.

 YSASP provides an alternative to the civil court process for youth (anyone under the age of 18) who violate Vermont’s underage alcohol and/or marijuana laws.
 YSASP helps young people understand the impact of using substances on themselves and others.
 The program helps lower the risk of future use, while connecting those identified as high-risk levels to professional substance use clinicians.